How to Make Marble Eggs for Easter

 - Vegetable oil

-- 1 container for each color
+- cup or mug for each color

-How to Make Marble Easter Eggs
+How to Marble Eggs for Easter

 - Prepare the first round of dipping colors by stirring 1 teaspoon vinegar and 5 to 10 drops of food coloring into each cup of water.
 For best results, these colors should be lighter shades.